 Recently, the awareness among undergraduates about the roles of acquiring foreign languages is significantly surfaced.
 There are many advantages in acquiring a new language among undergraduates.
 Among the advantages of learning a foreign language is that undergraduates become more competent in handling situations at their workplace when they start working after graduation.
-This will be an added value to these students and, therefore, increase their marketability.
+This will be an added value to these students and therefore, increase their marketability.
 In line with the boom in China economy, the population of people who learn Mandarin as a foreign language in the world has increased.
 Until 2015, 500 Confucius institutes were established worldwide and 1000 Confucius classrooms were launched.
-It was recorded that 1900000 students registered for Mandarin courses offered.
-(Confucius Institute Headquarters [Hanban], 2015: 5)
+It was recorded that 1,900,000 students registered for Mandarin courses offered.

-Realising this situation, Universiti Malaysia Pahang (UMP), a public university in Malaysia has made the initiative in offering foreign language courses to its students.
-Foreign languages offered are Mandarin, Japanese, German, Arabic, Spanish and Turkish.
-For Mandarin course specifically, UMP offers two levels of Mandarin as a foreign language course, where only 1 credit is allocated for each level with 2 contact hours per week for 14 weeks.
-Assessment methods that the students have to fulfil while enrolled in these courses include listening test, speaking test, reading test and writing test.
+Realising this situation, Universiti Malaysia Pahang (UMP) a public university in Malaysia has made the initiative in offering Foreign language courses to its students.
+Foreign languages offered are Mandarin,

+Japanese, German, Arabic, Spanish and Turkish.
+For Mandarin course specifically, UMP offers two levels of Mandarin as a Foreign language course where only 1 credit is allocated for each level with 2 contact hours per week for 14 weeks.
+Assessment methods that the students have to fulfil while enrolled in these courses include listening, speaking, reading and writing test.

-Based on UMP graduation requirement, all undergraduates are required to learn two credit hours of foreign language as their elective course.
-Since each foreign language course carries only one credit hour, students can choose two different foreign language courses or one foreign language course but for two levels: beginner and intermediate.
+Based on UMP graduation requirement, all undergraduates are required to learn two credit hours of Foreign language as their elective course.
+Since, each Foreign language course carries only one credit hour, students can choose two different Foreign language courses or one Foreign language course but for two levels: beginner and intermediate.

 Among students who are enrolled in Mandarin courses offered by UMP are non-Chinese students.
 Non-Chinese students learn Mandarin language through hanyu pinyin, a Mandarin phonetic system which is in the form of alphabets with tones.
-As Mandarin language courses offered are one credit hour courses, students attend classes for 28 hours per semester only, or two hours per week for a duration of one semester (14 weeks).
+As Mandarin language courses offered are one credit hour courses, students attend classes for 28 h per semester only or 2 h per week for a duration of one semester (14 weeks).
 Therefore, learning Mandarin language through hanyu pinyin theoretically assists non-native students in mastering Mandarin language spoken skills quickly.
-Students who choose Mandarin as their elective courses take part in Mandarin For Beginners course first before enrolling in Mandarin For Intermediate course as the second credit hour for foreign language course.
+Students who choose Mandarin as their elective courses take part in Mandarin for beginners course first before enrolling in Mandarin for intermediate course as the second credit hour for Foreign language course.

-From the observation of the researchers, in order for students to master a language, they must practise by speaking in the language.
+From the observation of the researchers in order for students to master a language, they must practise by speaking in the language.
 This is helped by speaking assessments administered towards them which include individual speaking test, group presentation, question and answer and also group discussion.
-As an example, to present during a public speaking, a student has to prepare his or her script beforehand, memorise it and also practise.
+As an example, to present during a public speaking a student has to prepare his or her script beforehand, memorise it and also practise.
 These processes carried out by the students enable the students to master the language.